KT2006/DSA-/README.md

 yeah it's 29 sept and I added three more files in linked list section, basically solutions for insertion at any position and linear search in linked list two more files I uplaoded in imp linked list/imp questions section
 #finished adding all of my files in the linked list section next I'll create few more folders and then upload all of my work in them
+#uploaded two files in the binary search section instead of stack as I completely forgot about it's existence